 Though the concerns of RTP opponents are understandable, they are not insurmountable.
 RTP can be configured along with other elements of rates to give strong incentives for conservation without imposing any net harm on the end-users who adopt it.
 The key is to start from a baseline that assures end-users that they can continue to consume at their historical levels without changes in their bills disproportionate to any other end-users.
-This is done by using the end-user’s historical usage to set a level of consumption at which the end-user purchases power at a rate set under traditional regulation.
-Starting from that baseline, the end-user would then pay the spot market price only for quantities of power consumed above their baseline level.
-Just as important, for power reductions below their baseline, end-users would receive a rebate equal to the spot market price.
-So, by conserving power at times when wholesale prices are high, end-users can not only avoid high power prices, they can actually receive those high spot prices as rebates for conservation below their baseline level.
+One way this can be done is by using the end-user’s historical usage to set a level of consumption at which the end-user purchases power at a rate set under traditional regulation.
+Starting from that baseline, the end-user would then pay the spot market price less the otherwise applicable energy cost only for quantities of power consumed above their baseline level.
+Just as important, for power reductions below their baseline, end-users would receive a rebate equal to the spot market price less the otherwise applicable energy cost.
+So, by conserving power at times when wholesale prices are high, end-users can not only avoid high power prices, they can actually receive payments based on those high spot prices as rebates for conservation below their baseline level.
+These credits can support electricity usage at other times when base TOU rates impose high costs.
 Further, if end-users make no changes from their historic usage pattern, then the financial impact of RTP is zero and the end-user’s bills are precisely the same as under the base tariff.

 For the last 10 years, Georgia Power Company (GPC) has had such an implementation of RTP with a baseline load for 1,600 of their customers, who in the aggregate consume 5,000 megawatts (mW) of electricity.
 GPC customers are charged regulated rates for their “baseline load” profile and are then charged real-time prices for any deviations from that load profile.
-The result is that customers’ bills reflect the average regulated rate for their baseline load , but they are also charged or rewarded for increasing or decreasing their usage based on real -time prices.
+The result is that customers’ bills include both the regulated rate for their baseline load and the financial consequences of increasing or decreasing their usage based on real -time prices.
 Therefore the system allows customers to control their bills with regulated prices, while also motivating demand response when costs are high.
-At times of peak wholesale prices, GPC customers on RTP have reduced their load by over 800 mW (17%).
+At times of peak wholesale prices, GPC customers on RTP have reduced their load by over 800 mW (17% of load on RTP agreements).

 C. The Beneficial Effects of RTP

-The CEC believes that RTP could reduce peak loads this summer, even using proposed TOU rates as the point of departure, thus further increasing the reliability of the electric system and avoiding the enormous costs of rotating outages.
-This is because during extremely tight peak demand conditions we expect market prices to be even higher than the onpeak TOU values proposed in this proceeding.
+The CEC believes that RTP could reduce peak loads this summer, even using proposed TOU rates as the point of departure, thus further increasing the reliability of the electric system and avoiding the enormous costs to end-users of rotating outages.
+This is because during extremely tight peak demand conditions we expect market prices to be even higher than the onpeak TOU values proposed in the March 26, 2001 ACR in this proceeding.
 Importantly, RTP will lower the wholesale price of electricity, both because reducing demand at peak times improves the supply/demand balance and because the price-responsiveness that RTP permits itself discourages producers from exercising market power.
-In contrast, TOU rates with fixed charges in broad numbers of onpeak hours probably overcharge in some hours when supply/demand conditions are not tight and undercharges when supply/demand conditions are tight.
+In contrast, TOU rates with fixed charges in broad numbers of onpeak hours probably overcharge compared to market prices in some hours when supply/demand conditions are not tight and undercharges when supply/demand conditions are tight.